Practical Questions for Visiting

 You will get the most out of your visit by asking questions of the staff.
 If you are feeling shy, listen in on conversations between other guests and staff.
 Your active participation will really shape your experience at Plimoth Plantation.

 There are a variety of ticket options suited to your interest and length of visit.
-Combination tickets allow you to visit both of our locations, 1) the main museum site known as Plimoth Plantation which is 3 miles south of downtown Plymouth, and 2) Plimoth Plantation’s Mayflower II on the Plymouth waterfront.
-Single site tickets offer admission to either Plimoth Plantation’s Mayflower II or Plimoth Plantation.
+Heritage Passes are the best value.
+These passes allow you to visit all three of our locations, 1) the main museum site known as Plimoth Plantation which is 3 miles south of downtown Plymouth, and 2) Plimoth Plantation’s exhibit Should I Stay or Should I Go? on the Plymouth waterfront, and 3) the Plimoth Grist Mill.
+We also offer Combination tickets that allow you a choice of two sites at a reduced rate.
+Single site tickets offer admission to all sites individually.
 Specially priced tickets for families, seniors, and groups are also available.
 Please see our Admissions page for details.

-Guests should allow at least 2.5 hours for their visit to Plimoth Plantation and about 45 minutes for Mayflower II.
+Guests should allow at least 2.5 hours for their visit to Plimoth Plantation.
+A full day can be spent visiting all of our sites.

 At Plimoth Plantation, plenty of free parking is available in our main lot, overflow lot, and bus lot.
-There is metered parking at the Plymouth waterfront when you visit Mayflower II.
+There is metered parking at the Plymouth waterfront when you visit the waterfront exhibit.
+As of fall 2018, parking is limited at Plimoth Grist Mill lot, but street parking can be found on Summer Street.
 For details, please see our Parking & Accessibility page.

 When you buy your ticket at Plimoth Plantation, you will receive a self-guided tour map.
 Your self-guided tour begins in the Visitor Center with a brief orientation program.

-At Mayflower II, you will receive a site map when you buy your ticket.
+At Plimoth Grist Mill, you will receive a site map when you buy your ticket.
 Your tour is self-guided as you interact with our knowledgeable staff.

 At both locations staff members are available to answer your questions or suggest alternate routes suitable to your needs and interests.

 Visiting the Wampanoag Homesite, the 17th-Century English Village, the Crafts Center, and the Nye Barn requires about a half a mile of walking over uneven terrain.
-At Mayflower II, you will be walking on decks that can be slippery in wet weather, and climbing steep stairways and gangways.
+At Should I Stay or Should I Go?, you will be walking on decks that can be slippery in wet weather.
 We suggest that our guests wear comfortable shoes, drink lots of water, and protect themselves from the sun.

 Some visitors will find certain sites difficult to access.
 Many of the pathways in and around the 17th-Century English Village and the Wampanoag Homesite are steep or unpaved.
 Site maps highlighting the most accessible routes are also available by request at Guest Services.
-Mayflower II is not accessible to wheelchairs.
 Please see our Parking and Accessibility page for details.

 Yes.
 There are benches on the walkways outside the Visitor Center.
 You may also sit and rest on the chairs and benches in the 17th-Century English Village.
 At the Wampanoag Homesite, there are comfortable seating areas inside the traditional Wampanoag houses.
-Mayflower II has places to sit, both onboard and within the dockside exhibit area.
+Plimoth Grist Mill has seating both indoors and out.
+Should I Stay or Should I Go? has places to sit within the dockside exhibit area.

 The Museum is open in the spring, summer and fall, and each season has something unique to offer — budding gardens, corn planting, harvesting, and cozy fires are just a few of the highlights.
 It is often less crowded in the springtime than the summer and fall.